datinglibre/datinglibre/README.md

 #### 2. Create your own categories and attributes

-Copy the distribution file and edit the values, or keep them as they are.
+Copy the distribution file and edit the values.
+You will also need to change the `ProfileEditController.php` and `SearchIndexController.php` to use your new values, and remove or edit the search-related Behat tests.

     cp deploy/roles/datinglibre/vars/datinglibre.yaml.dist deploy/roles/datinglibre/vars/datinglibre.yaml

 Ansible will parse these values and enter them into the `datinglibre.categories` and `datinglibre.attributes` tables.

 #### 3. Install the location files